-1. BEFORE READING, share how often you use technology in the pre-school classroom.

-2. READ THE TEXT AND THINK if you agree with the ideas.
+- 1. BEFORE reading, SHARE how often you use technology in the elementary school classroom. - 2.
+READ the text and THINK if you agree with the ideas.
 Why?
 Why not?

 Digital technologies are ubiquitous in the 21st century.
 Children are avid Internet users and make use of a range of information and communication technologies.
 Children spend more time online than ever before and at younger ages, despite the persistence of various digital inequalities.
 With this expansion of Internet use, children are exposed to different online risks, but can also make use of the vast array of online opportunities.